dudelis/ws-spfx-react/L01a Component.md

 import * as React from 'react';
 ```

-let’s open the terminal and run `gulp start`
+let’s open the terminal and run `gulp serve`

 The error occurred because we must import React when using TSX syntax.